 Staff profile

 Name Abdullah Gök Gender M

 Short CV / description of work experience relevant to the project Dr Abdullah Gök is joining to the University of Strathclyde as a Senior Lecturer (Associate Professor) and Chancellor's Fellow in June 2018, as part of the University of Strathclyde's prestigious Global Talent Programme.
 Previously he worked as a Lecturer and Research Fellow at the Alliance Manchester Business School (AMBS) and Manchester Institute of Innovation Research (MIoIR), University of Manchester, where is currently an Honorary Research Fellow.
 Prior to moving to the UK in 2006, Abdullah worked at The Scientific and Technological Research Council of Turkey (TUBITAK) as a policy researcher.
 Abdullah's research spans three inter-related areas of innovation management and policy namely: i) emerging technologies and their governance, ii) science, technology and innovation policy and evaluation and iii) social innovation.
 Besides these three areas, Abdullah utilises novel and big data sources by developing novel methodologies through data science.
 Abdullah has widely published research articles in these areas and he has recently been building the European Social Innovation Database (ESID 1.0) by using advanced text-mining and machine learning approaches, as part of the KNOWMAK project.

 Name Yashar Moshfeghi Gender M

-Short CV / description of work experience relevant to the project Dr Yashar Moshfeghi is a Chancellor's Fellow and Lecturer at the University of Strathclyde since July 2017, as part of the University of Strathclyde's prestigious Global Talent Programme.
-Dr Moshfeghi leads the Data Science and Analytics (DSA) research group within the Department of Computer and Information Sciences at the University of Strathclyde where homes to internationally recognised researchers in Data Science and particularly Information Retrieval and Machine Learning.
-Dr Moshfeghi is also an Honorary Lecturer at the University of Glasgow.
-Previously he worked as a postdoctoral research associate in Big Data within the Urban Big Data Centre at the University of Glasgow, after obtaining his PhD in 2012 from the School of Computing Science at the University of Glasgow and completing a two-year research assistant position in Information Retrieval there from 2012 until 2014.
-Much of Dr Moshfeghi's research focuses on processing large volumes of heterogeneous data, i.e. Big Data analysis using statistical inference models.
-In particular, his research interests and expertise are in line with information retrieval and big data processing and analysing data using machine learning and data mining techniques.
-He
+Short CV / description of work experience relevant to the project Dr Yashar Moshfeghi is a Chancellor's Fellow and Lecturer a Strathclyde since July 2017, as part of the University of Strath Global Talent Programme.
+Dr Moshfeghi leads the Data Science a research group within the Department of Computer and Informa University of Strathclyde where homes to internationally recog Data Science and particularly Information Retrieval and Mac Moshfeghi is also an Honorary Lecturer at the University of Gla worked as a postdoctoral research associate in Big Data within Centre at the University of Glasgow, after obtaining his PhD in 20 of Computing Science at the University of Glasgow and compl search assistant position in Information Retrieval there from 2012 Much of Dr Moshfeghi's research focuses on processing large veneous data, i.e. Big Data analysis using statistical inference mode research interests and expertise are in line with information retrievessing and analysing data using machine learning and data mini helyde's prand Analytication Science nised researchine Learnsgow.
+Previous Previous 1012 from the eting a two 2 until 2014 olumes of bels.
+In participal and big estigious cs (DSA) ces at the rchers in ning.
+Dr iously he Big Data are School o-year re-1.
+The reterogecular, his data pro-

-is also interested in natural language processing in particular extracting emotion from textual documents, and utilising them to improve information retrieval applications.
+also interested in natural language processing in particular extracting emotion from textual documents, and utilising them to improve information retrieval applications.
 His interests, however, are extended beyond information retrieval and pertain to rigorously understanding the world of Data Science.